Learn about AFX storage systems

 Typical application workloads

-The NetApp AFX storage system meets the unique demands typical of AI/ML environments and other related data-centric applications.
-The AFX storage system is ideal for organizations managing several different workloads including:
+The NetApp AFX storage system meets the unique demands of NAS and S3 object workloads that require high performance and independent scale.
+These applications benefit from an advanced design built on high concurrency and parallel I/O. AFX is ideal for organizations deploying and managing several different types of application workloads including:

 -